inab/disease_perception/REST/README.md

 * Before running the comorbidities REST API, please follow the instructions in [INSTALL.md](INSTALL.md), and populate the database using the instructions available in [../DB/INSTALL.md](../DB/INSTALL.md).

-* The API can be run in debug mode using the next command line:
+* The API can be run at http://localhost:5000 in debug mode using the next command line:

 ```bash
 source .pyRESTenv/bin/activate